-- 1. In the Active Directory Users and Computers snap-in, right-click the OU where the objects are located, and click Properties. - On the Security tab, click Add, and select the Source Exchange Account (in our example, QMM_Src_Ex). - NOTE: If there is no Security tab, you should select View | Advanced Features in the Active Directory Users and Computers snap-in.
+In the Active Directory Users and Computers snap-in, right-click the OU where the objects are located, and click Properties.

-- Select the account name, and then enable the Allow option for the Full Control permission in the Permissions box. - 4.
+- On the Security tab, click Add, and select the Source Exchange Account (in our example, QMM_Src_Ex). - NOTE: If there is no Security tab, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - Select the account name, and then enable the Allow option for the Full Control permission in the Permissions box. - 4.
 Click the Advanced button.
-In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - 5.
-5 In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list.
+In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - 5 In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list. - 6.
+Close the dialog boxes by clicking OK.